JOHN S. CASTLE

 Mr. Castle’s primary responsibilities are deal execution, post-acquisition oversight and fund administration.
 Mr. Castle is and has been a board member of various companies owned by Branford.
 Prior to joining Branford in 1996, he was a Regional Director for Santa Fe Steakhouse, a casual themed restaurant chain headquartered in Ohio.
 Prior to that, he was a Risk Management Specialist with GE Capital/Monogram Bank.
 David Castle received a B.A. from Skidmore College (Phi Beta Kappa) and a J.D. from the Cornell Law School with a concentration in business law and regulation.
 David Castle is licensed to practice law in the state of New York.
 He is a member of the Big Apple Gold Chapter of the Young Presidents’ Organization.
 Mr. Castle has been a member of the Board of Trustees of Skidmore College and a member of its Alumni Association Board of Directors, as well as an officer and member of the Board of Trustees of the Caedmon School in New York City.

-Mr. Lederer is heavily involved in the sourcing, acquisition and oversight of new and existing investments and is a board member of Earthlite Massage Tables, Vitrek and Fibrix Filtration, and was previously a board member of Drew Foam until the company was sold to Wynnchurch Capital.
+Mr. Lederer is heavily involved in the sourcing, acquisition and oversight of new and existing investments.
+He is currently a board member of Earthlite Massage Tables, Vitrek and Fibrix Filtration, and was previously a board member of Drew Foam until the company was sold to Wynnchurch Capital.
 Previously, he founded Rubicon Associates, an independent sponsor, where he invested in and took on senior operating roles in small, private companies.
-Prior to that, he was a Principal at ACG Capital, where he sourced, evaluated, structured, and executed private equity investments in the business services and education sectors for a family office.
-Prior to ACG, he was an investment banking Associate at Morgan Stanley & Co. and an Associate at Castle Harlan.
+Prior to that, he was a Principal at ACG Capital, where he sourced, evaluated, structured, and executed private equity investments in the industrial and business services sectors for a family office.
+Prior to ACG, he was an investment banking Associate at Morgan Stanley and an Associate at Castle Harlan.
 Mr. Lederer received a B.A.
 Cum Laude from Carleton College and an M.B.A. from the Harvard Business School.
 He is a former member of the Board of Trustees of the Riverdale Country School in New York City and a former member of the Board of Trustees of the City Parks Foundation.
 He is also a member of the National Association of Investment Companies (NAIC).